LesFacilitateurs/tutorials/02-software-defined-networking/README.md

 During this tutorial, we will learn few things like:
 - Linux Virtual Networking Devices
-- OVS and Linux bridge Software switches
+- Virtual Network Infrastructure
-- Observing OpenFlow (OF) protocol & switch
+- OpenFlow & Mininet network emulator
-- Emulating a whole network with mininet
-- Testing ODL SDN controller
+- A taste of ODL SDN controller

 > In the following, you will see `Discover` if you should play around
 > and see the documentation or test.
 You will see `Action` if you should